machinezone/IXWebSocket/docs/build.md

 ### Conan

-Support for building with conan was contributed by Olivia Zoe (thanks !).
-The package name to reference is `IXWebSocket/5.0.0@LunarWatcher/stable`.
+Support for building with conan was contributed by Olivia Zoe (thanks!).
+The package name to reference is `IXWebSocket/5.0.0@LunarWatcher/stable`, and a list of the uploaded versions is available on [Bintray](https://bintray.com/oliviazoe0/conan-packages/IXWebSocket%3ALunarWatcher).
 The package is in the process to be published to the official conan package repo, but in the meantime, it can be accessed by adding a new remote

 ```
 conan remote add remote_name_here https://api.bintray.com/conan/oliviazoe0/conan-packages